Figural Sinumbra Lamp with Nike, Greek Goddess of Victory, Thomas Messenger & Sons

 Several American manufactures began making Argand lamps in the 1830’s including Henry N. Hooper and William Carleton in Boston, Starr, Fellows and The Dietz Company in New York and Cornelius in Philadelphia.

-This monumental example was retailed by Henry N. Hooper & Co., Boston (active 1832-1868) and it appears as item no.176 in the 1850 Hooper catalogue; the earliest catalogue from this company that is known, although, presumably, an earlier catalogue was produced.
-Hooper refers to the “faux-d’oré” surface, developed to simulate mercury gilding, as “or-molu,” a term formerly associated only with mercury or “fire gilding.”
+This monumental example was retailed by Henry N. Hooper & Co., Boston (active 1832-1868) and it appears as item no.176 in the 1850 Hooper catalog.
+This is the earliest catalog from this company that is known, although, there may have been earlier ones.
+Hooper refers to the “faux-d’oré” or lacquered surface, developed to simulate mercury gilding, as “or-molu,” a term formerly associated only with actual mercury or “fire-gilding.”
 Hooper’s factory was on Causeway Street and their store at 24 Commercial Street.
 Although Hooper was a manufacturer of brass lighting as well as supplying a broad range of copper and brass products, this model was an import, private labeled by Messenger.

 A “sinumbra” lamp works on the Argand burner principal but the font or oil reserve is in the shape of a flattened doughnut, allowing light to stream directly out and down through the hole onto a table without the font blocking light and casting a shadow, hence “without shade.”
 Sinumbras that have a shade that sits on the outside rim of the font obscuring it, are known as Isis lamps.